Your Comprehensive Relocation Guide to Moving to Australia with Confidence

 Relocating your Pets

 Australia has strict rules on which animals can be imported.
 Cats and dogs are generally allowed, but some breeds may be restricted or prohibited.
-To check your pet’s eligibility, visit the Department of Agriculture, Water, and the Environment‘s website.
+To check your pet’s eligibility, visit the Department of Agriculture, Fisheries and Forestry (DAFF)‘s website.

 The pet relocation process has many things to consider for Australia, here are a few pointers: